-In other monomeric carotenoids long-lived signatures of population depletion, similar to those seen in Figure 6c, have been observed following application of a push-pulse to the $2^1A_g^-$ PIA.
+In other monomeric carotenoids long-lived signatures of population depletion, similar to those seen in Figure 5c, have been observed following application of a push-pulse to the 21A_g- PIA^{101,102}.
 However, to the best of our knowledge, in none of these systems has there been evidence for an enhancement in the lifetime of the triplet-pair like (or other) contributions or branching into a particular dark-state.
-In monomeric $\beta$ -carotene it has been reported that excitation from the ground state with significant excess photon energy can result in a longer-lived PIA band, blue-shifted from the $S_1$ - $S_n$ transition, and the same effect is evident in several other carotenoids.
-This bears superficial resemblance to our push-induced effects in that an enhancement signal is also observed in 530-570 nm range in Figure 6d, but caution should be taken in comparing spectra between different carotenoids.
-Recent work by Ostroumov et al. has shown that long-lived features in the transient absorption spectra of carotenoids such as βcarotene can be explained by population impurities arising from cis-isomers in the sample 114.
-Following rigorous purification, these long-lived features are removed and the entire transient absorption spectrum after 1 ps can be explained by single S1-Sn transition.
-Hence, care must be taken in interpreting results on these materials, especially given such cis-isomers can be generated transiently at highexcitation densities and pump energies.
+In monomeric β -carotene it has been reported that excitation from the ground state with significant excess photon energy can result in a longer-lived PIA band, blue-shifted from the S1-S_n transition102, and the same effect is evident in several other carotenoids103.
+This bears superficial resemblance to our pushinduced effects in that an enhancement signal is also observed in 530 - 570 nm range in Figure 5d, but caution should be taken in comparing spectra between different carotenoids.
+Recent work by Ostroumov et al. has shown that long-lived features in the transient absorption spectra of carotenoids such as β carotene can be explained by population impurities arising from cis-isomers in the sample97.
+Following rigorous purification, these long-lived features are removed and the entire transient absorption spectrum after 1 ps can be explained by single S_1 - S_n transition^{97,98}.
+Hence, care must be taken in interpreting results on these materials, especiallyy given such cis-isomers can be generated transiently at highexcitation densities and pump energies104.
 It is for this reason we specifically chose to excite towards the lower energy band-edge of AXT at 515 nm (2.4 eV) as opposed to at 400 nm (3.1 eV) as is more commonly used in the literature.
-In addition to these precautions, our control measurements on monomeric AXT (Figure 6a,c) reveal no long-lived features demonstrate that the push pulse does not access any other electronic pathways.
-Likewise, control measurements on monomeric β-carotene (SI, Figure S17), where previous studies suggest intervening 'dark' states may have a more significant role on the photodynamics $^{92,121,122}$ , reveal only depletion of the $S_1/2^1A_g^-$ state with no longer-lived features.
-Pathways involving multiple dark states, as reported by Larsen et al. applying a similar total excitation energy to monomeric β-carotene in the ground electronic state, do not appear to be active in our systems following selective stimulation of the S1-Sn transition.
+In addition to these precautions, our control measurements on monomeric AXT (Figure 5a,c) reveal no long-lived features demonstrate that the push pulse does not access any other electronic pathways.
+Likewise, control measurements on monomeric β-carotene (SI, Figure S18) reveal only depletion of the $S_1/2^1A_g^-$ state with no longer-lived features.
+Pathways involving multiple dark states, as reported by Larsen et al. applying a similar total excitation energy to monomeric β -carotene102 in the ground electronic state, do not appear to be active in our systems following selective stimulation of the S1-S_n transition.